SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ## PERSONNEL REQUIRED

-Insert the number of technicians, data managers, and scientists required for the good execution of the procedure
+One technician or scientist with experience in sterile and clean working in a drylab.

 ### Safety

-Identify hazards associated with the procedure and specify protective equipment and safety training required to safely execute the procedure
+Standard precautions including wearing PPE should be taken to avoid skin and eye exposure to bleach and EtOH.

 ### Training Requirements

-Specify technical training required for the good execution of the procedure.
+Specify technical training required for the good execution of the procedure in the lab.

 ### Time Needed to Execute the Procedure